 Many people live with the pain until it gets bad enough that they can’t use their arm or can’t tolerate the discomfort.
 The problem with this approach is that the damage only gets worse as you keep using a torn tendon.

 If you experience shoulder pain, limited arm movement, or arm or shoulder weakness, it’s time to schedule an appointment at ROC in Tualatin or Oregon City, Oregon.
-Call the office near you, or book an appointment online today.
+Call the office near you, or book an appointment today.